Survey Widget

 6. On submit, POSTs to /api/v1/surveys/submit with project_key + survey_id + answers.

-7. Server atomically writes: one Rating per scale / NPS / boolean answer, one combined Feedback row for all open-text answers (tagged source: Survey), and one SurveyResponse sidecar linking everything.
+7. Server atomically writes: one Rating per measurable answer (NPS → nps, boolean → helpful, 1–N scale where N ≤ 10 → star; scales outside that range stay sidecar-only), one combined Feedback row for all open-text answers (tagged source: Survey), and one SurveyResponse sidecar linking everything.

 8. Widget renders the resolved thank_you action and auto-hides after a short grace.